PeterHickman/chop/README.md

 A bit dull really but damn useful when wading through multi gigabyte log files :)

+Additionally you can have **UNWANTED** which will suppress the display of the text if it contains the **UNWANTED** text. **WANTED** and **UNWANTED** can be used in combination but at least one of them must be supplied

+	  chop --header Receipt --wanted Coffee --unwanted Bagel receipts.txt

+Which will return

+	Receipt 2018-05-15
+	Coffee 2.50
+	Bun 0.75

 # Which one then?

 When I wanted this simple tool I wrote it in Ruby, my go to language.
 When the language junkie in me wanted to learn a new language, `nim` in this case, I decided to rewrite my simpler tools as a learning exercise